ni/niveristand-instrument-addon-custom-device/Source/Examples/README.md

    1. Creates an Instrument Addon Custom Device with the same configuration.
    1. Adds a Response section to the new message added in the previous steps.
    1. Adds a Data Channel.
-   1. Configures the Response section to use the new Data Channel Refnum.
+   1. Configures the Response section to use the new Data Channel refnum.